gxvr/Bizplus-Enterprise-v.01/README.md

 - ElectronJS
 - HTML/JS/CSS

+# Checklist
+- SPA Approach First - Since we want to achieve look and feel of native app, content must be generated dynamically on the existing page itself.
+Angularjs/Vuejs are great on this type of approach.

 ## Contributing
 For major changes, open an issue first to discuss what you would like to change.